-OTP behaviours are implemented as Erlang processes.
-So while communication should ideally occur through the protocols defined in the gen_server:call/2 and gen_server:cast/2 functions, that is not always the case.
-As long as the pid or registered name is known, there is nothing stopping a user from sending a message using the Name !
+OTP behaviors are implemented as Erlang processes.
+So while communication should ideally occur through the protocols defined in the gen server:call/2 and qen server:cast/2 functions, that is not always the case.
+As long as the pid or registered name is known, there is nothing stopping a user from sending a message using the Name!
 Message construct.
 In some cases, Erlang messages are the only way to get information across to the generic server.
 For example, if the server is linked to other processes or ports but has called the process_flag(trap_exit, true) BIF to trap exits from those processes or ports, it might receive EXIT signal messages.
 Also, communication between processes and ports or sockets is based on message passing.
-Or finally, what if we are using a process monitor, monitoring distributed nodes or communicating with legacy, non-OTP compliant code?
+And finally, what if we are using a process monitor, monitoring distributed nodes or communicating with legacy, non-OTP-compliant code?

 These examples all result in our server receiving Erlang messages that do not comply with the internal OTP messaging protocol of the server.
 Compliant or not, if you are using features that can generate messages to your server, then your server code has to be capable of handling them.
 Generic servers provide a callback function that takes care of all of these messages.
-It is the handle_info(Message, LoopData) callback.
-When called, it has to return either the tuple {noreply, NewLoopData} or when stopping, {stop, Reason, NewLoopData}.
-It is common practice, even if you are not expecting any messages, to include this callback function.
-Not doing so and sending the server a non-OTP compliant message (they arrive when you least expect them!) would result in a runtime error and the server terminating, as the handle_info/2 function would be called in the callback module, resulting in an undefined function error.
+It is the handle_info(Msg, LoopData) callback.
+When called, it has to return either the tuple {noreply, NewLoopData} or, when stopping, {stop, Reason, NewLoopData}: